Azure/azure-sdk-for-rust/README.md

 Microsoft Azure expose its technologies via REST API.
 These APIs are easily consumable from any language (good) but are weakly typed.
 With this library and its related [crate](https://crates.io/crates/azure_sdk_for_rust/) you can exploit the power of Microsoft Azure from Rust in a idiomatic way.

 This crate relies heavily on the excellent crate called [Hyper](https://github.com/hyperium/hyper).
 As of this library version [0.4.0](https://github.com/MindFlavor/AzureSDKForRust/releases/tag/0.4.0) all the methods are future-aware.

+From the version 0.7.2 I've used the TryFrom and TryTrait options.
+This means the library is once again nighlty only (until those lints are stabilized).

 > **NOTE:** This repository is under heavy development and is likely to break over time.
 The current releases will probabily contain bugs.
 As usual open issues if you find any.